Manage Every Experience That Matters: Why X-Data Is the New Imperative

 X-data puts you on the right side of disruption.
 Because with X-data, you can see where the gaps are, block disruptive challengers, and lead out with new innovation.
 You can fill the gaps yourself by knowing your own business better.

-Ryan Smith is the co-founder of Qualtrics.
+Ryan Smith is the CEO and co-founder of Qualtrics.
 Follow him on Twitter at @RyanQualtrics.